Scaling Natural-Language Graph-Based Test Time Compute for Automated Theorem Proving: Introduction

 \section{Introduction}

-The advent of Large Language Models has revolutionized natural language processing, enabling machines to perform complex reasoning tasks \citep{peters-etal-2018-deep, brown2020languagemodelsfewshotlearners, srivastava2023imitationgamequantifyingextrapolating}.
-These models have shown promise in mathematical problem-solving, which inherently requires multi-step logical inference and precise understanding of abstract concepts.
+The advent of Large Language Models has revolutionized natural language processing, enabling machines to perform complex reasoning tasks using transformer models \citep{vaswani2023attentionneed, peters-etal-2018-deep, brown2020languagemodelsfewshotlearners, srivastava2023imitationgamequantifyingextrapolating}.
+Transformer-based models have shown promise in mathematical problem-solving, which inherently requires multi-step logical inference and a precise understanding of abstract concepts \citep{Robinson2001, Guo2025}.
 Despite these advancements, significant challenges remain in automating the identification of mathematical concepts, understanding their interrelations, and formalizing proofs within a mathematical framework \citep{hendrycks2021measuringmathematicalproblemsolving}.

-Recent advancements in AI-driven mathematics focus on improving reasoning capabilities in language models and integrating them with formal verification systems.
-Novel approaches leverage reinforcement learning to address theorem proving \citep{Bansal2019}.
-Others enhance the understanding of mathematical concepts by combining semantic parsing with knowledge representation \citep{Johnson2020}.
-Training language models to generate formal proofs has underscored the difficulties of handling complex reasoning tasks without structured guidance \citep{Polu2020}.

-Nonetheless, existing methodologies often lack a comprehensive approach to extracting and structuring mathematical content from extensive knowledge bases, such as ProofWiki, and leveraging this structured data for proof generation \citep{ProofWiki}.

-In this paper, we propose a framework that automates mathematical proof construction by combining Large Language Models with knowledge graphs.
-Our approach parses constructs a knowledge graph that captures mathematical relationships.
-We then leverage this graph to formalize proofs, integrating with Lean \citep{Moura2021} a theorem prover and programming language designed for formal proof verification.
+Work by \cite{Polu2020} introduced training language models to generate proofs in formal languages and use such models to address the generation of original mathematical terms -- leading to the introduction of the GPT-f proof assistant for the Metamath formalization language.
+Systems such as InternLM2.5-StepProver and DeepSeek-Prover-V2 directly generate proof candidates in the Lean language, achieving state-of-the-art performance in a wide variety of theorem proving benchmarks \cite{wu2024internlm25stepproveradvancingautomatedtheorem, ren2025deepseekproverv2advancingformalmathematical}.